2024–25 Colorado State Rams women's basketball team

-The 2024–25 Colorado State Rams women's basketball team represents Colorado State University in the 2024–25 NCAA Division I women's basketball season.
-The Rams, led by thirteenth-year head coach Ryun Williams, play their home games at Moby Arena, Fort Collins, Colorado, as members of the Mountain West Conference.
+The 2024–25 Colorado State Rams women's basketball team represented Colorado State University in the 2024–25 NCAA Division I women's basketball season.
+The Rams, led by thirteenth-year head coach Ryun Williams, played their home games at Moby Arena, Fort Collins, Colorado, as members of the Mountain West Conference.

 Previous season

 During the 2023–24 season, Colorado State went 20–11 (10–8 MW) to finish tied for fourth in the Mountain West standings with Nevada, San Diego State, and Boise State.
 In the Mountain West tournament, they defeated Nevada in the quarterfinals before ultimately falling 52–62 against UNLV in the semifinals.